 - Know your local laws.
 Digging ramp bulbs on public land in the United States is Illegal in most places.

-- Harvest from large stands where the ramps seem to go on forever.
-Seeing a couple ramps here and there doesn't mean it's a "patch".
+- Harvest from large stands where the plants seem to go on forever.
+Seeing a couple colonies here and there doesn't mean it's a "patch".

 - Leave whole colonies of ramps in tact as much as possible--consider taking 20% or less from each colony you disturb.

-- Don't concentrated your harvest in one area—spread out, give the plants some room to breathe, this will allow the ramps to spread and fill back in the spots naturally.
+- Don't concentrated your harvest in one area, spread out and give the plants some room to breathe, this will allow the ramps to spread and fill back in the spots naturally.

-- Piggy backing on the previous note, if you find yourself in a public area where others have been harvesting, move to another untouched spot.
+- If you find yourself in a public area where others have been harvesting, move to another untouched spot.

 - If you harvest bulbs, come back during the late summer to gather seeds to spread in the patch.
 Help the plants that give you food.